 TechCare is a Bangladeshi origin and Edmonton, Canada-based UX and UI-focused Software Development Company.
-From a small bootstrapped project, started by two computer science undergrad students of Rajshahi University, TechCare today employs over 17 people, serving hundreds of clients across markets.
+From a small bootstrapped project, started by two computer science undergrad students of Rajshahi University of Engineering and Technology (RUET), TechCare today employs over 17 people, serving hundreds of clients across markets.
 Using an innovative business model and quality service, the company has achieved consistent growth over the last few years.

 In this wide-ranging interview with TechCare co-founder and COO Tofael Hossain, we dig into the making of TechCare to understand how the company has grown from a small bootstrapped software company to a prominent software development firm with a special concentration in UX and UI.

 Mr. Hossain talks about his path to entrepreneurship, how TechCare came into being, the early days of building the company, gives us a peek into how his co-founder and he put together the team and initial resources and bootstrapped the company to where it is today, the evolution of TechCare over the past years, shares how TechCare has crafted an innovative subscription model in the software development space, the operational mechanics of the business, the state of TechCare today and its ambition going forward, reflects on the lessons he has learned from his journey so far and much more.

 Future Startup: Thank you for agreeing to this interview.
 I wanted to start at the beginning of your journey, could you please tell us about your background and path to entrepreneurship?